Theatrical Fellowship Program

 Marketing Fellowship

 The Marketing Fellowship provides an opportunity to join a team of passionate and driven marketers and content creators in supporting the campaign and marketing strategy for a season!
-The Marketing Fellow will gain exposure to various key processes of the department, including sales reporting, email marketing, database management, market research analysis, and more.
+The Marketing Fellow will gain exposure to various key processes of the department, including content creation for advertising and social media, sales reporting, email marketing, database management, market research analysis, graphic design, and more.

 Responsibilities: